 Harvesting often will make a place for new pods to appear increasing the produce and growth rate.

 Peas can be consumed raw or cooked and added to soups and or eaten as a side dish.
-Green peas are loaded with Vitamin B1, B6, K1, A, and C, all that contribute towards maintaining bone health and avoid blood clotting.
+Green peas are loaded with Vitamin B1, B6, K1, A, and C, all of which contribute towards maintaining bone health and avoid blood clotting.
 They are free from fats and cholesterol and contain large quantities of fibre.

 You can always purchase your peas at any local store here in America, canned or frozen however nothing beats organic and fresh home-grown produce.

 Growing your own beans is a fairly easy task.
 Edible beans exist in three types; first, the Snap Beans, also known as Green Beans or String Beans are the most common variety.
-Second, the Shelling Beans and third, are the Dry Beans.
+Second, the Shelling Beans, and third, are the Dry Beans.
 Snap Beans are harvested when the pods are still not completely mature and thus, juicy.
-They can be cooked, pickled or consumed raw.
+They can be cooked, pickled, or consumed raw.